EloiStree/HelloEloiTeachingModule/README.md

 🚧 = The topic is under construction.
 🚷 = Page not created yet.

-_Ping me at anytime if you need one of the topic:_
+_Ping me at anytime if you need me:_
 _[https://eloistree.github.io/r/discord](https://eloistree.github.io/r/discord)_

 _Feel free to propose idea if you think it is in my range of skills and need a <5 days module._